mqtt-smarthome/mqtt-smarthome/README.md

 * [Architecture.md](Architecture.md) - contains the architectural proposal
 * [Software.md](Software.md) - list of software written with this proposal in mind, or otherwise usable
+* [Devices.md](Devices.md) - list of devices developed with this proposal in mind, or otherwise usable
 * [Getting started with mqtt-smarthome - Homematic and Node-RED](howtos/homematic.md) - a little Howto on installing and using mqtt-smarthome with hm2mqtt.js, Node-RED and Node-RED-Dashboard